EO4wellness/T-I-L/JavaScript/freecodecamp-notes/03_Regular-Expressions.md

 CODE CHALLENGE: For this challenge, chewieQuote has been initialized as the string Aaaaaaaaaaaaaaaarrrgh! behind the scenes.
 Create a regex chewieRegex that uses the * character to match an uppercase A character immediately followed by zero or more lowercase a characters in chewieQuote.
 Your regex does not need flags or character classes, and it should not match any of the other quotes.

 ## [14.
 Find Characters with Lazy Matching](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/regular-expressions/find-characters-with-lazy-matching)
-*

-In regular expressions, a greedy match finds the longest possible part of a string that fits the regex pattern and returns it as a match.
-The alternative is called a lazy match, which finds the smallest possible part of the string that satisfies the regex pattern.
+* In regular expressions, a greedy match finds the longest possible part of a string
+* that fits the regex pattern and returns it as a match.
+* The alternative is called a lazy match, which finds the smallest possible part of the string that satisfies the regex pattern.

-You can apply the regex /t[a-z]*i/ to the string "titanic".
-This regex is basically a pattern that starts with t, ends with i, and has some letters in between.
+* You can apply the regex /t[a-z]*i/ to the string "titanic".
+* This regex is basically a pattern that starts with t, ends with i, and has some letters in between.

-Regular expressions are by default greedy, so the match would return ["titani"].
-It finds the largest sub-string possible to fit the pattern.
+* Regular expressions are by default greedy, so the match would return ["titani"].
+* It finds the largest sub-string possible to fit the pattern.

-However, you can use the ? character to change it to lazy matching. "titanic" matched against the adjusted regex of /t[a-z]*?i/ returns ["ti"].
+* However, you can use the ? character to change it to lazy matching.
+* "titanic" matched against the adjusted regex of /t[a-z]*?i/ returns ["ti"].

-Note: Parsing HTML with regular expressions should be avoided, but pattern matching an HTML string with regular expressions is completely fine.
+* Note: Parsing HTML with regular expressions should be avoided,
+* but pattern matching an HTML string with regular expressions is completely fine.

 CODE CHALLENGE: Fix the regex /<.*>/ to return the HTML tag <h1> and not the text "<h1>Winter is coming</h1>".
 Remember the wildcard . in a regular expression matches any character.

 ## [15.
 Find One or More Criminals in a Hunt](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/regular-expressions/find-one-or-more-criminals-in-a-hunt)
-*

-Time to pause and test your new regex writing skills.
+* Time to pause and test your new regex writing skills.
 A group of criminals escaped from jail and ran away, but you don't know how many.
 However, you do know that they stay close together when they are around other people.
-You are responsible for finding all of the criminals at once.

-Here's an example to review how to do this:
+You are responsible for finding all of the criminals at once.Here's an example to review how to do this:

-The regex /z+/ matches the letter z when it appears one or more times in a row.
-It would find matches in all of the following strings:
+* The regex /z+/ matches the letter z when it appears one or more times in a row.
+* It would find matches in all of the following strings:
 ```
 "z"
 "zzzzzz"